warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

    ```

    :::tip
-   In this example, we used `$(wardend keys show -a my-keychain-writer-name)` to get the Keychain Wrtier address by it's name.
+   In this example, we used `$(wardend keys show -a my-keychain-writer-name)` to get the Keychain Writer address by its name.
 Alternatively, you can just specify the address obtained in the previous step.
    :::

 4. Finally, add the Writer account to your Keychain.
 Specify the Keychain ID from [Step 2.3](#2-register-a-keychain) and other details: